teeeeeo9/navi/ARCHITECTURE.md

    - Confident tone with appropriate critical feedback when needed
    - Emphasis on proactive suggestions based on user history
    - Clear JSON format instructions for system integration
+   - Instructions for handling system update messages from UI interactions

 2. **Adaptive Interaction**
    - The AI adapts its interaction style based on user history
    - More suggestions for known users, more questions for new users
    - Automatic title and milestone generation to simplify user experience
+   - Context-aware responses to both direct user messages and system update messages

 3. **Prompt Maintenance**
    - All system prompts are centralized for easier updates